plone/training/deployment/index.rst

 ::::::::::::::::

 If you've installed Vagrant/Virtualbox, you're ready to test.
+Since Vagrant manages the connection, you don't need to create a inventory file entry.

-Just open a command-line prompt, make sure your Ansible virtualenv is activated, and type:
+There is a Vagrant setup file, ``Vagrantfile``, included with the playbook, so you may just open a command-line prompt, make sure your Ansible virtualenv is activated, and type:

 .. code-block:: bash